-This figure can be used for analyzing the evolution of the system Π : because the system is finite, the number of configurations reachable from the initial configuration is finite, too, hence, we can place them in the nodes of a graph, and between two nodes/configurations we draw an arrow if and only if a direct transition is possible between them.
-In Figure 2 there are also indicated the rules used in each neuron, with the following conventions: for each r{jk} we have written only the subscript jk, with 31 being written in bold face, in order to indicate that a spike is sent out of the system at that step; when a neuron σ_j , j=1,2,3 uses no rule, we have written j0, and when it spikes (after being closed for one step), we write js.
+This figure can be used for analyzing the evolution of the system Π : because the system is finite, the number of configurations reachable from the initial configuration is finite, too; hence, we can place them in the nodes of a graph, and between two nodes/configurations we draw an arrow if and only if a direct transition is possible between them.
+In Fig. 2, the rules are also indicated used in each neuron, with the following conventions: for each r{jk} we have written only the subscript jk, with 31 being written in bold face, in order to indicate that a spike is sent out of the system at that step; when a neuron σ_j , j = 1, 2, 3 uses no rule, we have written j0, and when it spikes (after being closed for one step), we write js.

 The functioning of the system, both as a number generator and as a string generator, can easily be followed on this diagram.
+The transition diagram is very useful as a tool involved in the formal verification of an SN P system.
+A way to automatically generate such a diagram is also a part of the software described in [47].

-6 Open Problems and Research Topics
+5 Open Problems and Research Topics

-The following list of problems should be read with the standard precautions: it is not meant to be exhaustive, there is no ordering of the problems (according to their significance/interest), some problems are very general, others are much more particular, in many cases the formulation is preliminary/informal and addressing the problem should start with a precise/suitable formulation, in many cases related results exist in the literature, and so on.
-Most problems are stated in a short way, with reference to the discussion from Section 4 and the definitions from Section 5.
+The following list of problems should be read with the standard precautions: it is not meant to be exhaustive, there is no ordering of the problems (according to their significance/interest), some problems are very general, others are much more particular, in many cases, the formulation is preliminary/informal and addressing the problem should start with a precise/suitable formulation, in many cases related results exist in the literature, and so on.
+Most problems are stated in a short way, with reference to the discussion from Sect.
+3 and the definitions from Sect.
+4.